All Saints Church Easington

 Situated in Seaside Road HU12 0TY, this Church was built in 1850 and subsequently restored in 1901.
 It was one of fourteen churches in the South Holderness Methodist Circuit (SHMC).

-The property has recently been sold and is at the moment undergoing conversion to a Private Dwelling, December 2020.
+The property has recently been converted to a Private Dwelling, December 2020.